open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

        **Hard to Implement**

        - Physical hydrogen flows with pressure modeling: Full representation of pressure-dependent flow dynamics would require fundamental changes to the transport model architecture and substantially increase computational complexity
-   * - Integration of Hybrid heat pumps
+   * - 8.2 Integration of Hybrid heat pumps
          - Ensure hybrid systems are correctly sized for applications, considering peak demand scenarios
          - Ensure assumptions incorporate both economics and behavioural considerations
      - **Already Implemented**

        PyPSA-Eur supports hybrid heating systems as an investment option alongside standalone heat pumps, resistive heaters, and gas boilers.
 Various heat pump types and the calculation of the corresponding COP are included.
        Heating capacity sizing is endogenously optimized based on full-year hourly heating demand profiles, ensuring adequate capacity for peak demand periods while minimising total system costs.

        **Not included**

        All investment decisions are purely economics-driven based on cost optimization.
 Behavioral considerations, such as consumer preferences are not currently incorporated.
        Behavioral constraints could be integrated if formulated as explicit technical or policy constraints, for example, maximum deployment rates:
        Limit annual heat pump installations to realistic adoption curves (e.g., maximum 5% annual increase in heat pump penetration per region)
-   * - Grid topology
+   * - 8.3 Grid topology
          - Incorporate more detailed representation of H2 network topology that approximates physical H2 flow to ensure key H2 corridors and infrastructure are well represented
+     - Detailed H2 network topology is already implemented.
+       H2 flow are represented as a linear transport model.
+Line packing could be added easily.
+       Physical flows including pressure drops would be harder, but possible.
-     - PyPSA-Eur supports administrative clustering (NUTS0 to NUTS3), allowing the network to be resolved at highly granular levels.
+       PyPSA-Eur supports administrative clustering (NUTS0 to NUTS3), allowing the network to be resolved at highly granular levels.
 Open-TYNDP uses the TYNDP H2 topology, including Z1 and Z2 setup.
-   * - Gas turbine usage and peaking unit utilisation
+   * - 8.4 Gas turbine usage and peaking unit utilisation
          - Explore dynamic operational needs of gas turbines given increasing reliance of variable renewable resources
          - Update assumptions around CH4 to H2 retrofitting projects, which have struggled to compete in current markets
      - Open TYNDP allows for endogenous retrofitting of CH4 pipeline capacity to H2.
+       Endogenous retrofitting is also supported, to allow CH4 plants to operate instead with H2, or retrofitting of gas boilers to run with H2.
-   * - EV Modelling
+   * - 8.5 EV Modelling
          - Ensure that electricity flows follow charge/discharge cycles of EV batteries
      - PyPSA-Eur refined Vehicle-to-Grid (V2G) dispatch capacity and temperature-dependent energy demand correction factors for EVs.
+       Simultaneous charging/discharging is avoided in PyPSA by the use of small marginal costs.
-   * - Economic Assessment
+   * - 8.6 Economic Assessment
          - incorporate economic assessment of key technologies such as Steam Methane Reformers (SMR), nuclear plants, ammonia regasification terminals which are currently represented without economic attributes
      - Open TYNDP incorporates default capital investment and fixed and variable operation cost assumptions for all technologies
-   * - Methane pricing structure and formation
+   * - 8.7 Methane pricing structure and formation
             - Resolve pricing inconsistences between synthetic natural gas, biomethane and hydrogen
-     - TODO
+     - High consistency is assured through using open licensed databases which are checked by multiple people.
+The automated workflow guarantees same currency year and units
-   * - Ammonia Import costs
+   * - 8.8 Ammonia Import costs
            - Ensure ammonia import costs reflect the entire supply chain
      - Open TYNDP includes location and capacities of European ammonia plants.
 Ammonia import prices and volumes can be configured.
-   * - Distinction in Hydrogen usage
+       Supply chain costs can be modelled directly for all green carriers.
+See `Neumann et al. (2025) <https://www.nature.com/articles/s41467-025-60652-1>`_
+   * - 8.9 Distinguish between hydrogen use as energy or feedstock
            - Separating hydrogen used directly as a gas from hydrogen used as a feedstock for producing synthetic fuels.
-     - PyPSA-Eur added a suite of technologies for methanol-to-power, reforming, and kerosene, and updated locations/capacities for ammonia plants to accurately distribute demand.
+     - H2 use for energy and feedstock purposes is already clearly distinguished in PyPSA-Eur PyPSA-Eur added a suite of technologies for methanol-to-power, reforming, and kerosene, and updated locations/capacities for ammonia plants to accurately distribute demand.
-   * - Flexibility of heat pumps
+   * - 8.10 Flexibility of heat pumps
            - Incorporate heat-pump modelling into PLEXOS to better represent flexibility, thermal inertia and heat storage
      - PyPSA-Eur already incorporates heat pump modelling for various types of heat pumps, including the calculation of the COP
            - differentiates between rural/urban, service/residential, district/individual heating
            - for district heating different types of thermal storage are modelling, including constraints on the energy-to-power ration, booster heat pumps to get to the necessary temperature level of the district heating network
            - for individual heating small thermal storage in form from water tanks is included
            - endogenous decision on building renovation can be modelled, with country-specific building stock data and renovation costs
            - thermal inertia of buildings is not modelled, could be presented by a free thermal storage Includes an option to calculate dynamic storage capacities for thermal energy storage.
 Also includes aquifer thermal energy storage, and supplemental heating such as booster heat pumps.
-   * - Modelling of E-fuels
+   * - 8.11 Modelling of E-fuels
            - Allow transportation of e-methanol, e-methane and e-kerosene via pipelines, ships or tanker trucks
            - Incorporate full load hours into spatial optimisation of e-fuel refineries and supply infrastructure
      - <TODO>
-   * - Higher granularity topology
+   * - 8.12 Higher granularity topology
            - Adding more nodes per country and differentiating between prosumer and non-prosumer households for accurate grid interaction modeling
+     -
-     - PyPSA-Eur supports multiple resource classes for wind and solar per region to improve accuracy at low spatial resolutions.
+       PyPSA-Eur was designed for highly resolved spatial and temporal modelling PyPSA-Eur supports multiple resource classes for wind and solar per region to improve accuracy at low spatial resolutions.
        It also allows for behind-the-meter rooftop PV modeling.

+         - higher spatial resolution is possible, also the data can be added on a higher spatial resolution with finer granularity
+         - distribution grid with associated costs and losses can be modelled, but data for existing infrastructure of the distribution grid as well as regional investment costs is missing
+         - on the distribution level connected are EV charging, rooftop PV, electricity demand for individual heating technologies
+         - different types of PV panels can be modelled on the distribution grid level (see `Rahdan et al. (2025) <https://www.nature.com/articles/s41467-025-61492-9>`_, and `Rahdan et al. (2024) <https://www.sciencedirect.com/science/article/pii/S0306261924001041>`_

-   * - Improved modelling of prosumer demand
+   * - 8.13 Improved modelling of prosumer demand
      - Open TYNDP allows connection of microgeneration e.g. residential solar PV to be connected to low voltage buses.
        Residential and utility scale PV are treated separately, with separate rules in the workflow to build and cluster rooftop potentials.
        Open TYNDP also distinguishes between stationary battery storage and EV batteries.
-   * - Consider peaking units as expansion candidates
+   * - 8.14 Consider peaking units as expansion candidates
      - PyPSA-Eur is a capacity expansion model by nature and can be set to build new peaking units whenever they are the cost-optimal way to ensure reliability.
-   * - Check on remaining CO2 emissions in 2050
+   * - 8.15 Check on remaining CO2 emissions in 2050
-     - TODO
+     - PyPSA-Eur models the full CO2 management (not only emissions, but also CCS, storage, CO2 networks).
+Remaining emissions can be checked in the final csvs and automated plots.
+       One can add an extra constraint on top of the CO2 price, e.g. that CO2 emissions have to be net-zero in 2050
-   * - Implementation of hybrid electrolyser plants
+   * - 8.16 Implementation of hybrid electrolyser plants
            - Implementing plants connected to both dedicated renewables and the grid to optimize production and market coupling
      - Open-TYNDP implements offshore wind hubs where wind farms can connect to both the network and P2G units for H2 production.

-PyPSA-Eur added minimum unit dispatch settings for electrolysis.
+       **Could be implemented**

+       Existing studies such as `Zeyen et al. (2024) <https://iopscience.iop.org/article/10.1088/1748-9326/ad2239>`_ have investigated this with PyPSA showing that implementation is possible for Open TYNDP model.
-   * - Hydrogen imports and pipeline assessment
+   * - 8.17 Hydrogen imports and pipeline assessment
            - Modeling practical volumes and prices for pipeline imports to evaluate energy security and dependence.
      - PyPSA-Eur implemented renewable energy imports for H2, ammonia, methanol, and oil with configurable prices and volume limits.
-   * - Geographical correlation in hydrogen production
+   * - 8.18 Geographical correlation in hydrogen production
      - Open-TYNDP ensures geographical correlation by attaching planning-year dependent renewable profiles from the PECD to specific generators within interconnected zones

 Stakeholder Reference Group (SRG) Proposals